 Interview with CEO Ron Eckhart

 Our CEO, Ron Eckhart, brings over 25 years of diverse business experience to Morally Bankrupt Game Studios.
-Born into a modest upper-class family, Ron learned the value of hard work early—his parents insisted he wait until his eleventh birthday before receiving ski lessons, teaching him that good things come to those who persevere.
+Born into a modest upper-class family, Ron learned the value of hard work early in life.

-Ron’s entrepreneurial journey began when he made the bold decision to leave university after just three months to pursue his vision full-time.
+Ron’s entrepreneurial journey began when he made the bold decision to leave university after just three months to pursue his unique business vision full-time.
 With a modest seed investment of £10 million from his mother, he founded The Eckhart Yacht Company, quickly establishing himself in the luxury maritime sector.
 After two dynamic years, Ron made the strategic decision to step away from the yacht industry to explore new opportunities.
-While some publications dwelt on financial technicalities surrounding the company’s closure, Ron was ultimately not found liable for any irregularities, which he considers a resounding vindication.

 Following a well-earned four-year period of reflection and personal development, Ron has returned to the business world with renewed vigor, ready to bring his unique perspective to the games industry.
 We sat down with him to discuss his vision for Morally Bankrupt Game Studios.